The Survivalist (novel series): Paul Rubenstein

 John Rourke's sidekick, fellow survivor of the Albuquerque airliner crash on the night of the war.
 Fond of his looted Browning Hi-Power 9 mm pistol and vintage WW II "Schmeisser" MP-40 submachine gun.
 Wields a Gerber Mk II fighting knife later in the series given to him by Rourke.

 Major Natalia Tiemerovna

 Adopted surreptitiously as a niece by General Varakov, after her real parents were killed by the KGB.
 After her surrogate parents died in a road accident, Natalia trained as a KGB agent, reaching the rank of major by the beginning of the war.
 Married to the unpredictable and often exceedingly ruthless Vladimir Karamatzov—the head of the KGB in the U.S.—whom she eventually left after being beaten and otherwise mistreated—she developed a close relationship with Rourke.
 Tiemerovna's favorite weapons include a suppressed Walther pistol, an M16 and a butterfly knife.

-Don't forget those sequential serial number,L-frame Smith & Wesson revolvers, presented to her by a US President, with four inch barrels.
-She wore them in a double hip rig that I seem to remember she had to find a shorter belt because of her slim waist.
-They were two S&W model 686, S&W answer to the Colt Python decades too late.